bowang-lab/AMOS-MM-Solution/README.md

 ```
 For the vision model, we used the 3D ViT in [M3D](https://github.com/BAAI-DCAI/M3D).

+To change the LLM used, you have to change the checkpoint path in HuggingFace using the arguemnt `model_name_or_path`

+The supported models are: `Phi3`, `Llama` famliy, `Gemma` famliy, `Qwen2`, and `Mistral`.
+If you change `model_name_or_path`, you have to also change `model_type` to the correct model type.

+The baseline uses LoRA fine-tuning for the LLM.
+You can disable that to fully fine-tune the model using `--lora_enable False`.
+If you want to freeze the LLM, there is an additional argument `--freeze_llm True`.

 ## 3. Inference
 To do inference for report generation, run the following command: